virtalas/dgs-web/README.md

 1. Install npm packages: `$ npm install`
 2. Run the project: `$ npm start`
-3. The app will be running at http://localhost:3000/.
+3. The app will be running at http://localhost:3000/ (https disabled for developmet environment).

 ### Testing